anmolsinghal98/Legal-Requirements-Translation/README.md

    - Structural testing for running structural tests
    - Semantic testing for running semantic tests

-3. Use the pass@k evaluation notebook to compute metrics:
+3. Use `Compute-pass-at-k.ipynb` to compute metrics:
    - Pass@k for checking how many test examples pass all the test cases in k passes
    - Calculate the attribute-level accuracy, precision and recall scores